 Most visits to Campania are based around the coastal area in the centre of the region, where the most famous scenic highlights and places to visit are found, but 'intrepid explorers' might like to spend the time exploring elsewhere in the region where you will find several interesting towns, villages and monuments - and considerably less tourists!

-The name Campania originally meant the 'plain' (from the Latin 'campus'), that the Romans called 'Campania Felix' for its fertility - the Campania Felix is the most important italian region for the production of tomatoes, eggplants, peppers, beans, apricots, cherries, figs, walnuts and hazelnuts.
+The name Campania originally meant the 'plain' (from the Latin 'campus') and the Romans called the region 'Campania Felix' because of how fertile the land was - the 'Campania Felix' is still the most important italian region for the production of tomatoes, eggplants, peppers, beans, apricots, cherries, figs, walnuts and hazelnuts.